United States Regiments & Batteries > Ohio > 5th Ohio Infantry Regiment

 Battle of Gettysburg

-The regiment was commanded by Colonel John H. Patrick.
+The 5th Ohio Infantry Regiment was commanded by Colonel John H. Patrick.

 From the monument on Culp’s Hill at Gettysburg: